 - Poor breast development during puberty.
 The reason could be genetic.

 - Hormonal causes: the volume of the mammary gland may decrease after pregnancy or occur with menopause.

-- Over time: the chest can lose its volume due to ageing.
-It then becomes flatter and sometimes a slight ptosis may be noticed.
+- Over time: the chest can lose its volume due to aging.
+It then becomes flatter and sometimes slight ptosis may be noticed.

-- Exposure of the foetus to drug or chemical poisoning during pregnancy.
+- Exposure of the fetus to drug or chemical poisoning during pregnancy.
 For example, some medication, as well as certain substances, can cause this type of malformation.

-Nowadays, two plastic surgery operations can increase breast volume in women who have breast hypotrophy:
+Nowadays, two plastic surgery operations can increase breast volume in women who have breast atrophy:

 - Breast lipofilling: this procedure allows you to inject fat into your chest.
 This procedure avoids the use of overly invasive operations such as the placement of prosthetic breasts.